 (a) Overview.
-Below are the licenses to Jupiter Data available to Customer pursuant to the terms of the applicable Customer Order.
+Below are the licenses to Jupiter Data provided to Customer under this Agreement and the applicable Customer Order.
 The Jupiter Data licensed to Customer under this Section 2.1 is referred to as the “Licensed Data.”
 The Licensed Data relates specifically to the Locations that Customer is allowed to access through the Platform Services (the “Licensed Locations”).
 The number of Licensed Locations is listed in the Customer Order.

-There are three types of licenses presented below: (1) a license allowing Customer to use Licensed Data internally (the “Permitted Internal Use License”); (2) a disclosure license allowing Customer to disclose certain Licensed Data (the “Permitted Disclosure License”); and (3) a license to create Customer’s own data sets based on the Licensed Data (the “Derived Data License”).
+Customer is granted three types of licenses under each Customer Order: (1) a license allowing Customer to use Licensed Data internally (the “Permitted Internal Use License”); (2) a disclosure license allowing Customer to disclose certain Licensed Data (the “Permitted Disclosure License”); and (3) a license to create Customer’s own data sets based on the Licensed Data (the “Derived Data License”).

 Each license is subject to the limitations stated in the applicable Customer Order (the “Limitations”).
 As such, each license grant must be read in conjunction with the Limitations.
 The Limitations in the Customer Order will reference two forms of Jupiter Data: “Output,” which means, collectively, the data points and risk scores (both individual and aggregate) obtained through the Platform Services relating to a specified Location; and “Visualizations,” which means, collectively, the graphical representations of Output obtained through the Platform Services.